protecting your insurance premiums, saving you money

 For example, a Ford Focus LX1.4 is in group 6 of the car insurance groups, while the Ford Focus LX 1.8 rises to 15.
 The top of the range Ford Focus ST500, with its 2.5 litre high performance engine, rises to a heady 36.
 You need to ask yourself whether it is worth paying extra every month on your insurance for a small increase in power – especially if the 1.4 version delivers ample power for your everyday needs.

 Of course, car insurance groups are only part of the calculation when it comes to the overall cost of your premium.
-You can also cut the cost of car insurance by building a no claims bonus, restricting use by younger drivers and upgrading the standard security features.
+You can also cut the cost of car insurance by building a no claims discount, restricting use by younger drivers and upgrading the standard security features.